The steps for applying for admission to Beaver are outlined below.

 STEP 1: Inquire online

-Beaver hosts three Admission Information Events each fall.
+Beaver will host Admission Information Events in the fall.
 Please join us for any of these optional information sessions to learn more about Beaver and the application process.
-No registration is necessary.
+Registration is required through your Ravenna account.

 STEP 3: Interview

 An interview is a required part of the admission process and must be completed by January 15.

 Call the Admission Office at 617-738-2725 to schedule an appointment.
 At least one parent or guardian should accompany the applicant.
 The virtual meeting includes separate interviews with the applicant and parent(s)/guardian(s).
 This gives the Admission staff member a chance to get to know the applicant and the family.
 You can expect the interview process to take about one hour.

 Prior to your interview, please create a Ravenna account and indicate that you are “Exploring” Beaver.
 From here you will be able to complete the application but are not required to do so before the interview.

 All application materials are due by January 15.

 Click on the button below to complete our online application through Ravenna Solutions.
 When you arrive at the page you will be asked to create an account, at which point you will be able to look up Beaver in the “School Directory” and complete the application.
 For any technical questions about Ravenna, please contact them directly by following the instructions on the login page.
 Please note that you must apply through Ravenna, as we no longer accept or provide paper applications.

 Due to equity and access concerns with standardized testing this year, Beaver will no longer require test scores of any kind for admission to fall 2022.
 We understand, however, that some students have already taken the test and they are welcome to send those scores to us.
 If you have any immediate concerns about testing, please contact us via email at firstname.lastname@example.org.